Online Bachelor of Business Administration Human Resource Management

 - Cost & savings

-This program can help you master the drivers of excellence in human resource management, including recruitment, training, compensation and benefits.
-You’ll also learn strategies for promoting productivity, enhancing workforce efficiency and resolving issues to help you stand out as a leader in the field.
+Strayer’s online human resource management degree can help put you on the path to success in the field.
+You’ll learn the drivers of excellence in human resource management, including recruitment, training, compensation and benefits.
+You’ll also learn strategies for promoting productivity, enhancing workforce efficiency and resolving issues to help you stand out in the field.

 - Encounter the latest human resource functions, trends and theories to drive productivity, along with accepted policies and programs that encourage workforce efficiency.